+Because of their narrow focus, sector investments tend to be more volatile than investments that diversify across many sectors and companies.
+Technology stocks may be especially volatile.
+Risks applicable to companies in the energy and natural resources sectors include commodity pricing risk, supply and demand risk, depletion risk and exploration risk.
+Health care sector stocks are subject to government regulation, as well as government approval of products and services, which can significantly impact price and availability, and which can also be significantly affected by rapid obsolescence and patent expirations.
 Nondiversification: For a portfolio that holds a concentrated or limited number of securities, a decline in the value of these investments would cause the portfolio's overall value to decline to a greater degree than a less concentrated portfolio.
-The indices selected by Morgan Stanley Wealth Management to measure performance are representative of broad asset classes.
-Morgan Stanley Wealth Management retains the right to change representative indices at any time.
-Because of their narrow focus, sector investments tend to be more volatile than investments that diversify across many sectors and companies.
+Portfolios that invest a large percentage of assets in only one industry sector (or in only a few sectors) are more vulnerable to price fluctuation than those that diversify among a broad range of sectors.

+The indices are unmanaged.
+An investor cannot invest directly in an index.
+They are shown for illustrative purposes only and do not represent the performance of any specific investment.
+The indices are not subject to expenses or fees and are often comprised of securities and other investment instruments the liquidity of which is not restricted.
+A particular investment product may consist of securities significantly different than those in any index referred to herein.
+Comparing an investment to a particular index may be of limited use.

 Growth investing does not guarantee a profit or eliminate risk.
 The stocks of these companies can have relatively high valuations.
 Because of these high valuations, an investment in a growth stock can be more risky than an investment in a company with more modest growth expectations.

 Value investing does not guarantee a profit or eliminate risk.
-Not all companies whose stocks are considered to be value stocks are able to turn their business around or successfully employ corrective strategies which would result in stock prices that do not rise as initially expected .
+Not all companies whose stocks are considered to be value stocks are able to turn their business around or successfully employ corrective strategies which would result in stock prices that do not rise as initially expected.

 Any type of continuous or periodic investment plan does not assure a profit and does not protect against loss in declining markets.
 Since such a plan involves continuous investment in securities regardless of fluctuating price levels of such securities, the investor should consider his financial ability to continue his purchases through periods of low price levels.

 This material is disseminated in the United States of America by Morgan Stanley Smith Barney LLC.
-Morgan Stanley Wealth Management is not acting as a municipal advisor to any municipal entity or obligated person within the meaning of Section 15B of the Securities Exchange Act (the "Municipal Advisor Rule") and the opinions or views contained without the written consent of Morgan Stanley Smith Barney LLC.
+Morgan Stanley Wealth Management is not acting as a municipal advisor to any municipal entity or obligated person within the meaning of Section 15B of the Securities Exchange Act (the "Municipal Advisor Rule") and the opinions or views contained herein are not intended to be, and do not constitute, advice within the meaning of the Municipal Advisor Rule.

+This material, or any portion thereof, may not be reprinted, sold or redistributed without the written consent of Morgan Stanley Smith Barney LLC.

-© 2022 Morgan Stanley Smith Barney LLC.
+© 2025 Morgan Stanley Smith Barney LLC.
 Member SIPC.